 I originally saw a video for a makeup eraser cloth that completely removes makeup without any cleansers, even stubborn eye makeup!
 It’s amazing how gentle they are and how well they work.
 I found a pack of 5 cloths on Amazon for $13, which means within two months they will have made up for their cost.
 They are sold out right now, but there are lots of similar options.

 These are not the same as a standard microfiber cloth as they have longer fibers for a more gentle clean.
 This is why they are going to be much better than a regular cotton washcloth as well.

 I just toss them into the wash as I use them.
 Although you don’t have to use a cleanser with them, I still follow up with my regular face wash.
-However, they are convenient for those nights that you just need to take your makeup off quick and easy.
+However, they are convenient for those nights that you just need to take your makeup off quickly and easily.

 4. Safety Razor

-In the US alone, approximately 2 billion disposables razors are thrown away every year.
+Approximately 2 billion disposables razors are thrown away every year in the US alone.

 Whether you buy refills as needed or take part in a monthly shave subscription, I’m sure you’ve noticed razors and their blades can get expensive.

 Cartridge refills from the store will cost anywhere between $12 to $35 each or $3 to $5 per blade refill.

 Shave club costs about $4 to $9 per month, which is .80 cents to $2.25 per blade refill.